- Composting is a process that recycles organic material, such as yard waste and food scraps, into fertilizer.

 This method can most easily be done indoors with a Bokashi-type composting system.
 They are compact and relatively convenient.
 Though the manufacturers say that you can dump the compost directly onto your soil with your plants, I’d recommend throwing it into a separate container with soil to chill out for a bit.
 In my experience, the material I got after following the manufacturer’s instructions was too green and harsh to add directly to potted plants.
 It would go well into a worm compost, or directly into the ground.
 You can always use a pH kit to test your compost or soil mixture to ensure that you aren’t burning your plants with your fresh compost.

 Another type of composting enlists the help of red garden worms to process kitchen scraps and cardboard into “worm castings” aka worm poop.
 We find that this is the best option for house plant enthusiasts since it can be done indoors and the worm bin has a small footprint.

 She first got into composting to avoid chemical fertilizer and as a way to minimize landfill waste since there isn’t a good recycling program in her area.
 And then she expanded her hobby by holding workshops to help her community start composting.
 Once the COVID pandemic hit, she launched her blog to still reach people and help them with their home gardening.

 Composting is a little addictive for me!
 I tried all kinds but found that worm composting produces a better fertilizer for my vegetable garden and houseplants.

-what do you need to start composting with earthworms?
+What do you need to start vermicomposting with earthworms?

 Then they have to lay a bedding of cardboard or shredded paper, anything carbon-rich, to cover the bottom of the plastic bin.
 The worms will eat that along with uncooked vegetable scraps.
 (I fed my worms excess kombucha scoby and they loved it!)